Sociocracy 3.0 - A Practical Guide For Evolving Agile and Resilient Organizations

 Domains are delegated to people (e.g. to a unit, department, team or individuals), who take responsibility for the domain, and act within its defined constraints on influence and autonomy.

-Those delegating a domain (the delegators) still retain overall accountability for that domain, and often define:
+Those delegating a domain (the delegators) still retain overall accountability for that domain, allocate resources and often define:

-- key responsibilities (any essential work and decision making being delegated)
+- key responsibilities (key deliverables, any critical risks to manage, other essential work and decision making being delegated)

-- constraints to the autonomy and influence of those the domain is delegated to (the delegatees), usually related to the organization itself (e.g. budget, resources, level of delegation, reporting)
+- constraints to the autonomy and influence of those the domain is delegated to (the delegatees), usually related to the organization itself (dependencies, involvement of the delegator, reporting etc.)

 Drivers and Domains